Namor: Creation

 Namor was created by writer-artist Bill Everett.
 The character first appeared in April 1939 in the prototype for a planned giveaway comic titled Motion Picture Funnies Weekly, which was produced by the comic book packager Funnies Inc. The only eight known samples among those created to send to theater owners were discovered in the estate of the deceased publisher in 1974.
 Allegedly, Everett created Namor because he was informed that Carl Burgos had created the Human Torch, who can manipulate fire, and he wanted to play on the notion of "fire and water".
 His interest in "anything nautical, [and having] to do with the sea", also factored in Namor's creation and origin.

 Everett stated that the inspiration for creating the character was Samuel Taylor Coleridge's poem The Rime of the Ancient Mariner (1798), and came up with "Namor" by writing down noble-sounding names backwards and thought Roman / Namor looked the best.
 He described the character as an "ultra-man of the deep [who] lives on land and in the sea, flies in the air, [and] has the strength of a thousand [surface] men".
-When the giveaway idea with Motion Picture Funnies Weekly fell through, Everett used the character for Marvel Comics #1, the first comic book by Funnies, Inc. client Timely Comics, predecessor of Marvel Comics.
-The final panel of the earlier, unpublished eight-page Sub-Mariner story had included a "Continued Next Week" box that reappeared, sans lettering, in an expanded 12-page story.

-Golden Age
+1930s, 1940s, and 1950s

 Namor's first cover appearance: Marvel Mystery Comics #4 (Feb.
 1940).
 Art by Alex Schomburg.

+When the giveaway idea with Motion Picture Funnies Weekly fell through, Everett used the character for Marvel Comics #1 (October 1939), the first comic book by Funnies, Inc. client Timely Comics, predecessor of Marvel Comics.
+The final panel of the earlier, unpublished eight-page Sub-Mariner story had included a "Continued Next Week" box that reappeared, sans lettering, in an expanded 12-page story.